-The Company does not have a nominating committee or a Nominating Committee Charter.
+The Company does not have a Nominating Committee or a Nominating Committee Charter.
 Rather, the independent directors participate in the consideration of director nominees.
-Based on the size of the Company, the size of the Board of Directors and the Board's determination that 4 of the 6 members of the Board are independent under the American Stock Exchange Listing Standards, the Company believes a nominating committee is not necessary at this time.
-The Company will evaluate the necessity of a nominating committee in 2005.
+Based on the size of the Company, the size of the Board of Directors and the Board's determination that 5 of the 7 members of the Board are independent under the American Stock Exchange Listing Standards, the Company believes a nominating committee is not necessary at this time.